 - sharing time, experience and energy with volunteer community projects

-On the Yale Day of Service, alumni and their families and friends work to improve communities as part of ongoing service efforts led by local Yale Clubs or other Yale alumni organizations, a good number of which have grown out of a first Yale Day of Service effort.
+As part of Yale Day of Service, alumni and their families and friends work to improve communities as part of ongoing service efforts often led by Yale groups such as regional clubs, Yale College classes, shared interest groups, graduate and professional schools, or other Yale alumni organizations.

 The Yale Day of Service is a wonderful way for members of the Yale community to meet and reconnect with alumni who share this commitment to giving back.
-And for many alumni, the program provides the opportunity to share this value with their children (and grandchildren) through example – and fun! – as they work together on projects where they live.
+And for many alumni, the program provides the opportunity to share this value with their families through a shared experience together on projects where they live or experience online.